Lord Arthur Savile's Crime and Other Stories: "Lord Arthur Savile's Crime"

 This story was first published in The Court and Society Review, in late 1887.
 The main character, Lord Arthur Savile, is introduced by Lady Windermere to Mr Septimus R. Podgers, a chiromantist, who reads his palm and tells him that it is his destiny to be a murderer.
 Lord Arthur wants to marry, but decides he has no right to do so until he has committed the murder.

 His first attempted murder victim is his elderly Aunt Clementina, who suffers from heartburn.
 Pretending it is medicine, Lord Arthur gives her a capsule of poison, telling her to take it only when she has an attack of heartburn.
 Reading a telegram in Venice some time later, he finds that she has died and victoriously returns to London to learn that she has bequeathed him some property.
 Sorting through the inheritance, his intended wife Sybil Merton finds the poison pill, untouched; thus Lord Arthur's aunt died from natural causes and he finds himself in need of a new victim.
 After some deliberation, he obtains a bomb, disguised as a carriage-clock, from a jovial German and sends it anonymously to a distant relative, the Dean of Chichester.
 When the bomb goes off, however, the only damage done seems like a novelty trick, and the Dean's son spends his afternoons making tiny, harmless explosions with the clock.
 In despair, Lord Arthur believes that his marriage plans are doomed, only to encounter, late at night on the bank of the River Thames, the same palm-reader who had told his fortune.
 Realising the best possible outcome, he pushes the man off a parapet into the river where he dies.
 A verdict of suicide is returned at the inquest and Lord Arthur happily goes on to marry.
-In a twist, the palmister is denounced as a fraud, leaving the moral of the story to show the power of suggestion.
+In a twist, the palm-reader is denounced as a fraud, leaving the moral of the story to show the power of suggestion.

 The story was the basis of the second part of the three-part 1943 film Flesh and Fantasy.